 Some block paving surfaces take extreme pressure on just a few blocks.
 Regardless of how blocks are layed each block must be able to take many thousands of pounds per square inche (PSI.)

-Block paving Manufacturing – Curing
+Block Paving – Curing

 Curing is the process of drying out.
 Blocks can either be cured in a room which confines heat or blocks are simply cured in the open.
 The method used is relative to the type of production machine used.
 More on machinery another time.